Strike Fighter

-After Burner III is a video game released for the FM Towns home computer in Japan and later ported to the Sega CD in Japan, Europe and North America.
-It is the third game in the After Burner series, and a port of Strike Fighter, a game released for Japanese arcades, itself a sequel to G-LOC: Air Battle.
+is a 1991 combat flight simulation video game developed and published by Sega for arcades.
+It is the sequel to G-LOC: Air Battle.
+It was ported to the FM Towns home computer and Sega CD by CRI as After Burner III.
+It was followed by a sequel named Sega Strike Fighter in 2000.

+Gameplay

 The basic controls are the same as previous games in the series but this time the player has access to unlimited missiles.

 Reception

 Mega Action gave a review score of 48% praising the arcade style graphics and sound, the game intro and the option to change the gameplay camera.
 They criticized the gameplay lacking plot, detail and playability.